 It is not a Windows system file.
 The process starts when Windows starts (see Registry key: DEFAULT\Run, Run).
 The file is digitally signed.
 It is a Verisign signed file.
 The program is not visible.
 GPlayer.exe is able to monitor applications and record keyboard and mouse inputs.
-Therefore the technical security rating is 34% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 36% dangerous, however you should also read the user reviews.

 Recommended: Identify GPlayer.exe related errors